Breastfeeding Through Infant Food Allergies

 Have you ever seen the alcohol breastmilk strips where you can test your milk to be sure it’s safe after having a drink or two?
 It works similarly but with proteins found in the breastmilk that could be causing your baby symptoms.
 Freedom strips will be more valuable as time goes on since the number of infant allergies is growing.

-2. The Number of Infant Allergies or Intolerances Is on the Rise
+2. The Number of Infant Allergies Is on the Rise

 Free to Feed is taking on a serious, important mission to help mothers breastfeeding infants with food allergies or intolerances.
 There are two main types of infant allergies: IgE and non-IgE.
 Read more on the difference on our blog What You Need to Know About Infant Food Allergies.